youyifong/tsp/README.md

 ### Convert roi files into mask png files

-The program creates two png files, one mask file and one mask outline file.
+The program creates two png files, one mask file and one mask outline file, and one csv file with mask-level info.

 > python -m tsp roifiles2mask --f "eg1/*" --width 1392 --height 1040 --saveas fname.png